wikipedia2vec/wikipedia2vec/docs/benchmarks.md

 ===========
 ---

-We provide benchmark accuracies for the Wikipedia2Vec pre-trained model.
+We provide the performance on a variety of benchmarks for the Wikipedia2Vec pre-trained model.

-Evaluations are conducted end-to-end, and you could run evaluation on your learned embeding by running [intrinsic_eval.py](https://github.com/wikipedia2vec/wikipedia2vec/blob/master/scripts/intrinsic_eval.py) under `scripts` directory of Wikipedia2Vec.
+Evaluations are conducted end-to-end, and we used  [intrinsic_eval.py](https://github.com/wikipedia2vec/wikipedia2vec/blob/master/scripts/intrinsic_eval.py) under `scripts` directory of Wikipedia2Vec, to evaluate Wikipedia2Vec performance.

 ### About The Evaluations
 We conducted evaluations on a variety of intrinsic tasks.

-Wikipedia2Vec learns embeddings that map words and entities into a unified continuous vector space.
+Wikipedia2Vec learns embeddings that map words and entities into a unified continuous vector space, and in this experiment, we evaluated the learned embeddings of words and those of entities separately.
-Thus, we evaluate the learned embeddings with Word Similarity and Word Analogy for words, while we evaluate them with Entity Relatedness for entities.
+In particular, we evaluated the word embeddings with **Word Similarity** and **Word Analogy**, while we evaluate the entity embeddings with **Entity Relatedness**.

 #### Word Similarity
-Word Similarity is a task for intrinsic evaluation of word vectors, which correlates the distance between vectors and human judgments of semantic similarity.
+Word Similarity is a task for intrinsic evaluation of word embeddings, which correlates the distance between vectors and human judgments of semantic similarity.

 - [MEN-TR-3k](http://clic.cimec.unitn.it/~elia.bruni/MEN.html) ([Bruni et al.,2014](https://staff.fnwi.uva.nl/e.bruni/publications/bruni2014multimodal.pdf))
 - [RG-65](https://aclweb.org/aclwiki/RG-65_Test_Collection_(State_of_the_art))